palavatv/palava-client/README.md

 ## Description

-This JavaScript library implements the palava protocol to function together with the [signaltower](https://github.com/palavatv/signaltower/) or the [palava-machine](https://github.com/palavatv/palava-machine) signaling servers.
+This JavaScript library implements the palava protocol to function together with the [signaltower](https://github.com/palavatv/signaltower/) or the [palava-machine](https://github.com/palavatv/palava-machine) signaling server.
 It allows you to create PeerConnections to other browser.
-It includes the [webrtc-adapter](https://github.com/webrtchacks/adapter) project for better WebRTC compatiblity.
+It includes the [webrtc-adapter](https://github.com/webrtchacks/adapter) project for better WebRTC compatibility.

 ## Setup